Cocaine and society: Harm reduction

-Experts recommend that anyone using stimulants such as cocaine or MDMA, as well as those around them, carry naloxone due to the growing risk of opioid contamination in the drug supply.
-Having naloxone available can help prevent fatal overdoses, even when opioids weren't intentionally used.
-Nasal spray formulations of naloxone are specifically recommended, as they are legal in many regions, easy to carry, and can be administered by anyone, not just medical professionals.
-The World Health Organization (WHO) includes naloxone on their "List of Essential Medicines", and recommends its availability and utilization for the reversal of opioid overdoses.
-In the United States, some nasal naloxone are legally available without a prescription.
+Experts recommend that anyone using stimulants such as cocaine or MDMA, and those around them, carry naloxone due to the growing risk of opioid contamination of the drug supply.
+Having naloxone available can help prevent fatal overdoses, even when opioids are not intentionally used.
+Nasal-spray formulations of naloxone are recommended because they are legal in many regions, easy to carry, and can be administered by anyone.
+The World Health Organization (WHO) includes naloxone on their List of Essential Medicines, and recommends its use for reversing opioid overdoses.
+In the United States, nasal naloxone is available without a prescription.

-Harm reduction efforts for cocaine use focus on reducing health risks associated with methods like cocaine injection and smoking crack cocaine.
-These include providing clean needles and crack cocaine paraphernalia, promoting safer consumption practices, and offering drug-checking services to detect dangerous contaminants such as fentanyl.
-Such strategies aim to minimize overdose risk and disease transmission while supporting users' health and access to treatment, forming an essential part of modern drug policy.
+Harm reduction for cocaine use focuses on health risks associated with cocaine injection and smoking crack cocaine.
+It includes providing clean needles and crack-cocaine paraphernalia, promoting safer consumption practices, and offering drug-checking services to detect dangerous contaminants such as fentanyl.
+These strategies aim to minimize overdose risk and disease transmission, supporting user health and access to treatment.

 Reagent testing

 Reagent testing kits are widely used to identify the presence of cocaine and its common adulterants.
-The Scott reagent is specifically designed as a presumptive test for cocaine.
-Morris reagent, which is derived from the Scott reagent, is also used as a presumptive test for cocaine.
-The Liebermann and Mandelin reagents are commonly used to test for both cocaine, and levamisole, which is a frequent cutting agent found in street cocaine.
+The Scott reagent is designed as a test for cocaine.
+The Morris reagent, derived from the Scott reagent, is also used to test for cocaine.
+The Liebermann and Mandelin reagents are commonly used to test for cocaine and levamisole, a cutting agent frequently found in street cocaine.

 Each reagent provides different color indications for various substances.
 Since adulteration of cocaine with levamisole is widespread, the color reactions produced by these reagents often reflect the presence of both substances.
 The resulting mixed color can complicate interpretation, making further analysis or additional testing necessary to clarify the sample's composition.

-DanceSafe recommends starting with Morris reagent to identify cocaine.
-A bright blue color means cocaine is present.
-Next, use Marquis reagent—no color change or light pink is normal, but orange may indicate amphetamines, so use a test strip if needed.
-Finally, test a fresh sample with Liebermann; yellow means pure cocaine, while rusty red suggests levamisole or lidocaine.
+DanceSafe recommends starting with the Morris reagent to identify cocaine; a bright-blue color indicates the presence of cocaine.
+No color change or light pink is normal with the Marquis reagent; orange may indicate amphetamines, and a test strip may be needed.
+With the Liebermann reagent on a fresh sample, yellow means pure cocaine; rusty red suggests levamisole or lidocaine.